kjosib/mistake/docs/Bestiary.md

 **Slicing, etc:** I see this being a component part of larger coherent operations.

-**Inspection**: To help see what's going on, show the judged shape of some expression and exit(9) after all such inspections have been performed.
+**Inspection**: To help see what's going on, show the judged space of some expression and exit(9) after all such inspections have been performed.
 Or something?

 **Running Sum and Pairwise Difference:** How you convert incremental to